A TEE-Based Architecture for Confidential and Dependable Process Attestation in Authorship Verification: Introduction

 \paragraph{Gap.} No existing work addresses the dependability of TEE-based continuous process attestation.
-TEE attestation frameworks~\cite{Knauth2018,Schnabl2025} verify enclave identity but not continuous evidence collection; dependability analysis~\cite{Avizienis2004} has not been applied to process attestation.
+TEE attestation frameworks~\cite{Knauth2018,Schnabl2025} verify enclave identity at session establishment but do not model or guarantee continuous evidence collection over extended sessions.
+The dependability taxonomy of Avizienis et al.~\cite{Avizienis2004} provides the foundational framework but has not been instantiated for process attestation, leaving ECA, MTBEG, and crash recovery unquantified.